-[Warning: This story contains spoilers from The Walking Dead episode 411, "Claimed," as well as the comic book series it is based on.]
+[Warning: This story contains spoilers from The Walking Dead's fifth season premiere and the comic series the AMC series is based on.]

-[Warning: This story contains spoilers from The Walking Dead's season four midseason premiere, "After."]
+[Warning: This story contains spoilers from "No Sanctuary," the fifth-season premiere of AMC's The Walking Dead.]

 AMC's The Walking Dead roared back to life Sunday with an action-packed fifth-season premiere that was not only filled with blood, zombie guts and action but also two huge emotional gut-punches that truly illustrated what the show is at its core.

 AMC's The Walking Dead returns for its fifth season Sunday with what executive producer Gale Anne Hurd says is a season filled with dark places — and hope — with a structure that she describes as a mashup of all the seasons that have come before.